nasa/cumulus/docs/data-cookbooks/sns.md

 The `publishReports` Lambda is triggered via a [Cloudwatch rule for any Step Function execution state transitions](https://docs.aws.amazon.com/step-functions/latest/dg/cw-events.html).
 Both the `publishReports` Lambda and Cloudwatch rule and are included by default in a Cumulus deployment.

-More information on configuring an SNS topic or subscription in Cumulus can be found in our [developer documentation](../deployment/config_descriptions#sns).

 ## Sending SNS messages to report status

 ### Publishing granule/PDR reports directly to SNS topics